google/applied-machine-learning-intensive/v2/xx_misc/dimensionality_reduction/slides.md

 - Body Mass Index (BMI) = mass/height^2

 <!--
-Let's consdier this extreme example.
+Let's consider this extreme example.

 Say we have a model that uses height, mass, and BMI as features.
 Now, BMI is entirely a derived feature from height and mass.
 Having all 3 of these features means we *definitely* have correlated features.
 Even alone, height and mass are extremely